US House passes bill giving pot businesses access to banking

 The bill would allow businesses legitimately operating under state laws to access loans, lines of credit and other banking services, while sheltering financial institutions from prosecution for handling marijuana-linked money.

-Many pot businesses have had to conduct sales and pay vendors or taxes in cash, making them potential robbery targets.
+Many pot businesses have had to conduct sales and pay vendors or taxes in cash, making them potential robbery targets — and making it harder to detect theft, tax evasion and money laundering.

 Supporters of the banking bill, including Democratic Reps.
 Denny Heck of Washington and Ed Perlmutter of Colorado, characterized it as a public safety measure.
 In urging lawmakers to vote yes, Heck relayed the story of a 24-year-old Marine veteran, Travis Mason, who was shot and killed during a robbery of a dispensary in suburban Denver in 2016.